 I don’t recommend anyone.
 You have to make your own choices because there will be risk involved whatever way you proceed.
 Be wary of anyone who advises you to stay away from large schools or franchises per se.
 Many have a grudge or are simply repeating what they hear from others.

 A good example is RED Driving School.
 During the last recruitment spike, RED was a favourite hate target of established ADIs because they were one of the main blanket advertisers who were pushing the “earn £30,000” mantra.
 I’m not saying that RED were perfect, but the ads attracted a lot of highly unsuitable people who subsequently either failed the tests or – in quite a few cases – decided they didn’t want to become instructors after all and wanted to get their money back.
-RED actually went bankrupt in 2009 and was bought out by a venture capital company.
+This RED actually went bankrupt in 2009 and was bought out by a venture capital company.
 The current RED is not the same company anymore.
-Unfortunately, most ADIs aren’t aware of this – or have conveniently forgotten it – and they still persist with attitudes based on the old company’s reputation.
+Unfortunately, most ADIs aren’t aware of this – or conveniently forget it – and they still persist with attitudes based on the old company’s reputation.

-One thing I do know, and that is that RED has the highest lesson rates around of any of the franchises (£25 an hour and up in Nottingham).
+One thing I do know is that RED has the highest lesson rates around of any of the franchises (£25 an hour and up in Nottingham).
 If you got a full diary out of them you’d be earning over £3,000 a year more than those independents telling you not to go near them.
 There are a few RED cars around this way, and they always seem busy.

 Should I choose a local or a national franchise?